jackmiller1986/TurtlePulseCore/Initial_Startup.md

 #### Cut
 The cut macro is enabled or disabled by setting the ``tool_cut`` variable in ``AFC/AFC.cfg`` (this is prompted for during the install script, but you can change it at any time and do a firmware restart to enact the change.)
 Adjust the following macro variables in ``AFC/AFC_Macro_Vars.cfg`` for the cut macro (if enabled) for your specific printer.
   - ``variable_retract_length`` - How much to retract filament before performing the cut.
 This reduces purge waste and improves reliability of insertion of the next filament.
-Hotend dependent, a good starting value is the length of your hotend PTFE + 1-5mm.
+Hotend dependent, a good starting value is the length of your meltzone.
+Please see the hotend diagrams for suggested values.
+The default is ``20``.
   - ``variable_pin_loc_xy`` - X,Y position where your toolhead cutter arm *just* touches the depressor pin.
+There is no default value, this must be defined.
   - ``variable_cut_direction`` - For FilamATrix, you want this to be set to ``left``.
 Other toolhead cutters may actuate in a different direction (e.g., Dragon Burner cutter may be ``front``).
+The default value is ``left``.
   - ``variable_pin_park_dist`` - How far to park the toolhead near the depressor pin before initiating the move.
 This acts as a safety as well as helps generate momentum for the cut.
+The default value is ``6.0``.
   - ``variable_cut_move_dist`` - How far the toolhead has to move from ``variable_pin_loc_xy`` to fully depress the cutter.
 This should be reduced from the actual value by 0.5mm as a buffer to prevent skipped steps.
+The default value is ``8.5``
   - ``variable_cut_count`` - How many times to attempt the cut.
 The default value is ``2``, to ensure a clean/complete cut.

 #### Poop